ErPing-CMS/platter-test/README.md

 A responsive "Best Sellers" product gallery built with HTML, JavaScript, and TailwindCSS that meets all specified requirements.

+## Shopify Section Implementation

+This project also includes files for implementing the Best Sellers gallery as a Shopify section:
+- `best-sellers-section.liquid` - The main section template
+- `best-sellers-section.js` - JavaScript for interactivity
+- `best-sellers-section.css` - Custom styling for the section
+- `shopify-preview.html` - Preview of the section in a Shopify-like environment

 ## Features

 1. Custom fonts: